fuota-io/The-Things-Network-NodeJS-SDK/SECURITY.md

 # Reporting a Vulnerability

-If you believe you've found a security vulnerability in the-things-network, please report it to us as described below.
+If you believe you've found a security vulnerability in **the-things-network**, please report it to us as described below.

 Do not report security vulnerabilities through public GitHub issues.